0alter0/blooket-altlist/README.md

 # Current Status:

 Continued due to new ways to get daily rewards.
+The alt list will **NOT** be updated after creation.
+If an alt is created and people spend tokens, it most likely won't be edited.

 # Contributors